-Spiritual Life exists to support students by providing spiritual formation opportunities throughout their college experience.
+The Department of Spiritual Life exists to support students by providing spiritual formation opportunities throughout their college experience.
 Spiritual Life organizes worship services, small group Bible studies, and weekly outreach ministries.

 - Culture of the University and campus community: When students share why they choose GCU and what they most value about their experience, community is consistently at the top of the list.
-Through the influence of student leaders and the varied opportunities these leaders facilitate for the larger student body, GCU is an environment where each student can explore and engage in meaningful community. - Worship Services: Spiritual Life hosts two weekly worship services where the GCU students, staff, and faculty gather to hear teaching from the Bible and worship together.
-Worship is student led, and speakers come from a variety of local churches and Christian organizations.
-As a parent, you can check out each Chapel via GCU's Youtube Channel to gain insight into your student's experience at GCU. - Life Groups: GCU Life Groups are weekly Bible studies hosted by trained student leaders called Life Leaders.
+Through the influence of student leaders and the varied opportunities these leaders facilitate for the larger student body, GCU is an environment where each student can explore and engage in meaningful community. - Pastoral Office: Students seeking direction from a biblical perspective or wanting to learn more about the Christian faith can visit our Pastoral Office to schedule a meeting with a campus pastor. - Worship Services: Spiritual Life hosts weekly worship services where the GCU students, staff, and faculty gather to hear teaching from the Bible and worship together.
+Chapel meets Monday mornings, includes student-led worship, and speakers come from a variety of local churches and Christian organizations.
+As a parent, you can check out each Chapel via GCU's YouTube Channel to gain insight into your student's experience at GCU.
+The Gathering meets Tuesday nights and is a student-led worship service including teaching by Spiritual Life staff. - Life Groups: GCU Life Groups are weekly Bible studies hosted by trained student leaders called Life Leaders.
 These groups are a place where students can connect and grow as they learn how to follow God together. - Local & Global Outreach: Local and Global Outreach offer a variety of opportunities for students to explore their God-given giftedness and live out their faith by serving in the local community.
 Weekly ministries include outreach with children, inmates, the elderly, refugees, homeless, and more.
-Additionally, Global Outreach hosts an annual missions fair each fall to provide students with the opportunity to sign up for a spring break or summer mission trip experience.
+Additionally, Global Outreach hosts an annual mission fair each fall to provide students with the opportunity to sign up for a spring break or summer mission trip experience. - Spiritual Formation: The Spiritual Formation program provides opportunities for students to learn practical tools to grow in their faith.
+Through weekly workshops and semester retreats, students will learn and practice implementing spiritual practices into daily life. - Sports Chaplain: Our sports chaplain provides pastoral support for student athletes and connects them with spiritual formation opportunities on campus, as well as with their teams.
+The sports chaplain's office is located within the athletics department on the third floor of Student Life Building 26.